 How ROAS Works

-Understanding if a form of advertising (such as billboard or digital) is working to bring in sales is incredibly important for businesses—and knowing the ROAS allows companies to determine whether their efforts at marketing (in a particular area) and the money they've invested are being put to the best use.
-A business' success can depend on the ROAS being profitable (especially in regards to a new product launch), and many times companies need to know at the onset if a certain type of advertising campaign is working as anticipated.
+Understanding if a form of advertising (such as billboard or digital) is working to bring in sales is incredibly important for businesses.
+Knowing the ROAS allows companies to determine whether their marketing strategies are worth the money and effort spent.
+A business's success can depend on the ROAS being profitable (especially in regards to the launch of a new product).

+Companies need to know (preferably at the onset of the new effort) if a certain type of advertising campaign is working as anticipated.
 If not, they need to pull back immediately to counter the effects of a failing campaign.
-No matter what platform a business chooses to advertise on, an ill-conceived campaign can amount to hundreds of thousands of lost dollars.
+No matter what platform a business chooses for its advertisements, an ill-conceived campaign can quickly rack up hefty losses.

 Reliance on ROAS metrics alone can be misleading.
 The value of ROAS to a company depends on the goals of the advertising campaigns, the conversion factors, and what is being spent.
-Some campaigns might have a high ROAS but the company could still end up losing money because the product they're selling costs too much to produce and ship; given the ad budget.
+Some campaigns might have a high ROAS but the company could still end up losing money because the product they're selling costs too much to produce and ship, given the ad budget.
 This can be particularly true when these costs are combined with the overall cost of the advertising.

 However, this doesn't necessarily mean that the marketing effort wasn't successful.
 The ROAS is only calculated with the cost of the advertising in mind, so other factors that actually eat into profits might not be considered (such as an unanticipated increase in shipping costs).

 The average ROAS may also vary from one medium to the next.
 It may not be effective to compare the ROAS across campaigns, without first looking into average ROAS figures for that medium.